Tall tail: Grey Lynn firefighter's incredible cat rescue

 "It is the first time I have had to rescue a cat on the job."

-Richards said he did not believe the cat was going to be able to come down on its own as it was "pretty thin up the top" of the tree.
+Richards said he did not believe Lucas was going to be able to come down on its own as it was "pretty thin up the top" of the tree.

 "I got up there and managed to coax it down."